CesarEmilioC/thesisRepo_A00830006/README.md

 The **Videos** folder is hosted independently on OneDrive (not tracked in Git).
 It contains the raw recordings, pre-cut clips organized by player and part, and the JSON timestamp files used to generate clips.

+The videos folder can be found in the following link: https://tecmx-my.sharepoint.com/:f:/g/personal/a00830006_tec_mx/EuvOsh32lh5El-Aitld6c9UBhsb97xw9q9HbERRJAxOjwg?e=3RdkXB

 ### Folder Structure (updated with `part1`, `part2`, ... inside `Clips/`)